A2Amir/Advanced-Lane-Line-Finding/writeup_template.md

 ---

-1. Compute the camera calibration matrix and distortion coefficients To calculate camera calibration for Images that are stored in the folder called camera_cal, I compute the camera matrix and distortion co-efficients to undistort the image.
+1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images: To calculate camera calibration for Images that are stored in the folder called camera_cal, I compute the camera matrix and distortion co-efficients to undistort the all images.

 2. Gradients and color thresholds.
 Here I calculated Sobel X , Y , Magnitude and Direction Gradients